 Three of these are vertical digesters with a height of 20 m and a diameter of 23 m.
 This should seal the entry into the construction of vertical digesters.
 Further information is available at www.stallkamp.de/en.

-Erich Stallkamp ESTA GmbH – as specialist for the construction, production and assembly of high-quality stainless steel products such as tanks, pumps, agitators and separators is Stallkamp the capable partner for agriculture, biogas industry and sewage industry.
-The wide range of products has been used successfully worldwide for 45 years.
+Erich Stallkamp ESTA GmbH: is a specialist in the construction, production and assembly of high-quality stainless steel products such as tanks, pumps, agitators and separators is Stallkamp a capable partner for agriculture, biogas industry and sewage industry.
+Their wide range of products has been used successfully worldwide for 45 years.